nshafer/django-hashid-field/README.rst

 min_length
 ~~~~~~~~~~

+Generate hashid strings of this minimum length, regardless of the value of the integer that is being encoded.
+This defaults to 7 for the field since the maximum IntegerField value can be encoded in 7 characters with
+the default *alphabet* setting of 62 characters.

 :Type:     int
 :Default:  7
-:Note:     This defaults to 7 for the field since the maximum IntegerField value can be encoded in 7 characters with
-           the default *alphabet* setting of 62 characters.
 :Example:
     .. code-block:: python